ra7kar/jenkins_integration/README.md

 # jenkins_integration
-A demo of Integration of Github, Jenkins and Flask application
+A demo to Integrate Github, Jenkins and Flask application